felipecarrillo100/react-bootstrap-submenu/README.md

 import { DropdownSubmenu, NavDropdownMenu} from "react-bootstrap-submenu";
 ```
 ## To use
-Create A NavBar with React-Bookstrap, but instead of using NavDropdown use NavDropdownMenu, then, to create a submenu use DropdownSubmenu
+Create A NavBar with React-Bootstrap, but instead of using NavDropdown use NavDropdownMenu, then, to create a submenu use DropdownSubmenu

 Example:
 ```javascript